-- And the minimum system efficiency is $\geq 80\%$ of that specified in the Program-approved application, the full third incentive is earned. - But the minimum system efficiency is $\geq 50\%$ but <80%, of that specified in the Programapproved application, the amount of the third incentive that is proportional to the achieved efficiency is earned. - But the minimum system efficiency is <50% of that specified in the Program-approved application, no third incentive is earned.
+- And the total annual net kWh generated is $\ge 80\%$ of that specified in the Program-approved application, the full third incentive is earned. - But the total annual net kWh generated is ≥50% but <80%, of that specified in the Programapproved application, the amount of the third incentive earned is reduced proportionately by the ratio of actual total annual net kWh generated to the approved application total annual net kWh generated. - But the total annual net kWh generated is <50% of that specified in the Program-approved application, no third incentive is earned.